Danio06/Cars-Data-API/README.md

 ---

-## Development Progress (Iteration History)
+## ## Development Progress (Iterative & non-linear)

-This project was built iteratively to simulate real backend development.
+This project was developed in a non-linear way, with multiple refactors across layers, evolved iteratively as understanding of backend architecture improved over time.

 ### Step 1 — Monolithic script
 - Initial version was a single Python file